jeftekhari/blog/drafts/blog-draft.md

 I went into this knowing basically nothing about GRC.
 I'd heard of NIST CSF and SOC 2 but couldn't have told you what a "control" was or why anyone would need a "risk register."

-Building the scanner forced me to learn each concept well enough to codify it.
+Building the scanner was a good start, but plenty of it was AI generated and I need to actually dig into each topic to make sure it's correct.
 You can't write a NIST CSF mapping without understanding what each subcategory actually requires.
 You can't generate a privacy policy without understanding GDPR's lawful basis for processing.
 You can't produce a risk assessment without understanding likelihood-impact matrices.
+Currently I understand very little, which is why I'm taking the first step and solidifying my knowledge about the security headers.

 I still have a lot to learn.
 The scanner's CSP generation needs work.
 The AI layer is built but untested with a real API key.
 The dashboard needs auth, deployment automation, and better trend visualization.
 I haven't touched auditor evidence export yet.

 But the core loop works: scan, detect, generate, report.
 And my site went from 20% compliance to 60% by following the scanner's own recommendations.

-If you want to try it on your own repos, the setup is a [workflow file and a config file](https://github.com/shipstuff/GRC-Observability-Dashboard#quick-start).
-The scanner works on any Node/Python/Go repo.
+If you want to try it on your own repos, you will be able to shortly.
+There's some housekeeping I need to do before it'll work out of the box.
+The scanner should work on any Node/Python/Go repo.

 ---